emscripten-core/emscripten/site/source/docs/porting/Debugging.rst

 processed by later phases such as instruction selection and linking.
 It also of course reduces test runtime.

+.. _debugging-memory-safety:

 Detecting Memory Errors and Undefined Behavior
 ==============================================

-The best tools for detecting memory safety and undefined behavior issues. are Clang's sanitizers, such as the Undefined Behaviour Sanitizer (UBSan) and the Address Sanitizer (ASan).
+The best tools for detecting memory safety and undefined behavior issues. are Clang's sanitizers, such as the Undefined Behavior Sanitizer (UBSan) and the Address Sanitizer (ASan).
 For more information, see :ref:`Sanitizers`.

 Emscripten has several other compiler settings that can be useful for catching errors at runtime.
-These are set using the :ref:`emcc -s<emcc-s-option-value>` option, and will override any optimization flags (TODO is this true?).
+These are set using the :ref:`emcc -s<emcc-s-option-value>` option.
 For example:

 .. code-block:: bash